-As an insurance agency and brokerage company, we do not assume underwriting risks.
-Instead, we distribute insurance products underwritten by domestic and foreign insurance companies operating in China, and provide certain insurance-related services to our customers-individuals and institutions that purchase insurance products through us.
-In addition, we also introduce customers to insurance companies, which then sell insurance products to them, either directly or through our affiliated insurance intermediaries.
-We generate revenue primarily from commissions and fees paid by insurance companies, typically based on a percentage of the premium paid by the insured.
+As an insurance intermediary company, we do not assume underwriting risks.
+Instead, we distribute to customers in China insurance products underwritten by domestic and foreign insurance companies operating in China and provide insurance claims adjusting services, such as assessment, survey, authentication and loss estimation.
+We also provide certain value-added services, such as 24-hour emergency services in select cities, damage assessment and assistance with claim settlement, to our customers-individuals and institutions that purchase insurance products through us.
+In addition, we provide information about potential customers to insurance companies, which then sell insurance products to them, either directly or through our affiliated insurance intermediaries.
+We are compensated for our services primarily by commissions and fees paid by insurance companies, typically based on a percentage of the premium paid by the insured.
 Commission and fee rates generally depend on the type of insurance products, the particular insurance company and the region in which the products are sold.
-Some of the commissions and fees are paid to us in the form of performance bonuses pursuant to written agreements between the insurance companies and us after we have achieved specified premium volume goals.
-Where there is no written agreement requiring payment of bonuses, insurance companies may pay us discretionary bonuses as a reward for achieving certain premium volume, loss ratio or renewal rate.
+As of May 31, 2008, we had 35 affiliated insurance intermediary companies in the PRC, of which 28 are insurance agencies, we are insurance brokerages and two are insurance adjusting companies.
+According to the Insurance Intermediary Market Development Reports published periodically by the CIRC, six of our affiliated insurance agencies ranked Nos.
+1, 5, 8, 17, 18 and 19, respectively, among China's top 20 insurance agencies in terms of revenue, together accounting for approximately 8.2% of the total revenue of all insurance agencies in China in 2007, while one of our affiliated insurance brokerages ranked No. 19 among China's top 20 insurance brokerages in terms of revenue, with approximately 1.0% of the total revenue of all insurance brokerages in China for the same period.